Extension of Franchise (House of Lords) Bill [HL]

 Government Spending

-The bill is not expected to have any significant impact on government spending.
-The cost of implementing the change is likely to be minimal, primarily administrative.
+This bill is not expected to have any significant direct impact on government spending.
+The change is primarily procedural, granting existing individuals a right to vote without requiring additional government resources.

 Groups Affected